clarkfitzg/phd_research/notes/checkpoint.md

 I'm reflecting now on the research progress so far, and on the future.

 Duncan always asks: what are the new research ideas?
-As I look at them now they seem like a bunch of relatively small things.
+As I look at what I've done over the past year it seems like a bunch of relatively small things.
 They can give incremental improvements in a few specific cases.
+All the ideas relate to parallelism, but I'm nowhere near the stated goal of a general program transformation system.

-## Working
+## Done

 I've listed the more or less working ideas here with the most significant first.